Northeast-Climate-Integrated-Modeling/.github/README.md

 ## Application in Research Track Stock Assessments

-###Gulf of Maine Cod Climate-Informed Stock Assessment
+### NCLIM: Gulf of Maine Cod Climate-Informed Stock Assessment

 Atlantic cod is an iconic species in the Northeast U.S. that historically supported large domestic and foreign fisheries, but is now considered overfished with overfishing occurring.
 Difficulties rebuilding the stock may be hindered by recent decreases in productivity and increased mortality attributed to warming ocean temperatures.
 Incorporating time-varying and temperature-dependent natural mortality has been shown to improve stock assessment diagnostics for this species, but there is room for further exploration of climate links to population dynamics.
 The NCLIM framework will be leveraged to integrate climate considerations into the research track stock assessment process for Gulf of Maine cod.